ncerutti/DengueAI-challenge/readme.md

 # General Intro

-This is a machine learning project aimed to solve the 'DengAI: Predicting Disease Spread' competition at DrivenData (see: https://www.drivendata.org/competitions/44/dengai-predicting-disease-spread/page/82/).
+This is a machine learning project aimed at solving the 'DengAI: Predicting Disease Spread' competition at DrivenData (see: https://www.drivendata.org/competitions/44/dengai-predicting-disease-spread/page/82/).

 The aim is to predict the *total_cases* (weekly total disease cases) in San Juan (Brazil) and Iquitos (Peru).
-In this readme, we will describe the data, what's been done as for data preprocessing and feature engineering, and two of the  models we tried, results and the DD scores we obtained, and some discussion about these results.
+In this readme, we will describe the data, what has been done so far for data preprocessing and feature engineering, two of the models we tried, the results and DD scores we obtained, followed by some discussion about these results and their implications.

 ## Data